IanMCarr/AutozygosityMappingWithVCFs/ReadMe.md

 The [data folder](data/) contains a series of zipped VCF files, each of which contains data for a number of related people: two affected and three unaffected.
 Each file has had the positions of variants slightly adjusted, resulting in minor differences in the analysis outcomes between the files.

-Download the file you have been allotted by clicking on it and then selecting the download option in the upper right corner of the webpage (Figure 1).
+Download the file you have been allotted by clicking on it and then selecting the download option in the upper right corner of the webpage (red box, Figure 1).

 <hr />